CUADProjectTeam/CUADProjectTeam.github.io/README.md

 - [ ] Fix link to application
 - [ ] Placeholder projects.html?
 (What do we do with this?)
 - [ ] Fix parallax scrolling
-- [ ] Adde default member photo for missing images
+- [ ] Add default member photo for missing images

 Of course, make sure to check in with your lead to see if anything else needs to be accomplished with the website.